bhisaac/5eFP/5eFP-SRD.md

+## Content Ratings
+Our stories tend to favor the light but also include the dark.
+We wish to reach the largest audience possible, including people who do not measure life in terms of "light" or "dark."
+All humans are a mixed bag of positive and negative traits.
+We are walking contradictions of opposing forces somehow balanced by the will to survive.
+We want diversity and inclusivity because they attract players. **Content is suitable for rating TV-PG, though TV-14-rated content is also permitted.**

+> **TV-PG**
+>
+> This program contains material that parents may find unsuitable for younger children.
+> Programs may contain some material that parents or guardians may find inappropriate for younger children.
+Programs assigned a TV-PG > rating may include infrequent coarse language, some sexual content, some suggestive dialogue, or moderate violence.
+>
+> **TV-14**
+>
+> This program contains material that most parents would find unsuitable for children under 14 years of age.
+> Programs contain material that parents or adult guardians may find unsuitable for children under the age of 14.
+> The FCC warns that "parents are cautioned to exercise some care in monitoring this program and are cautioned against letting children under the age of 14 watch unattended."
+> Programs with this rating may contain intensely suggestive dialogue, strong coarse language, intense sexual situations, or intense violence.

+## No Convincing
+We abstain from convincing one another of anything.
+Our story seeks its own reward by adding collective experiences where precious time and attention can be shared between those who walk similar but different journeys through life.
+We get to know one another deeper without convincing or swaying opinions.
+Players leave the same as they arrive but with greater experience.

+---

 # Species
 ## Species Traits
 The description of each species includes species traits that are common to members of that species.
 The following entries appear among the traits of most species.